Royal Berkshire Militia: French Revolutionary and Napoleonic Wars

-However, the peace was shortlived and the militia were called out again in 1803.
+However, the peace was short-lived and the militia were called out again in 1803.
 The Berkshires were embodied at Reading on 30 March.
-After newly balloted men had been incorporated, the regiment marched to Ashford Barracks in Kent, which they shared with the 2nd Royal Surrey Militia, Meanwhile the Berkshire Supplementary Militia was called out for internal security duty in Berkshire.
+After newly balloted men had been incorporated, the regiment marched to Ashford Barracks in Kent, which they shared with the 2nd Royal Surrey Militia, Meanwhile, the Berkshire Supplementary Militia was called out for internal security duty in Berkshire.
 On 15 October the regiment moved to Shorncliffe Camp, then from 1 December spent the winter at Walmer Barracks and North Infantry Barracks, Deal.

 On 23 April 1804 the King conferred the title 'Royal' on 12 militia regiments, several of which had served at Weymouth during the Royal Family's summer residences, including the Berkshires.
 (Note: Though some sources suggest that the Berkshires bore the Royal title from 1760.)

 The Royal Berkshire Militia (RBM) left Kent on 30 October for Chelmsford in Essex, and by 28 December was at Stoke Barracks at Ipswich.
 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment, with 611 men in 10 companies under the command of Lt-Col Thomas William Ravenshaw, was still stationed at Ipswich as part of Maj-Gen John Robinson's brigade.
 While at Ipswich the regiment took part in a grand review on Rushmere Heath before the Commander-in-Chief, the Duke of York.
 From Ipswich the regiment went back to Walmer on 28 August, where it provided working parties for Dover.
 It then marched to Taunton in Somerset.
 On the way it passed through Reading on 30/31 October, where the church bells were rung to greet the local regiment.
 From Taunton the regiment sent detachments to Bridgwater with prisoners of war, and to the coast defences at Berry Head, Torbay, Brixham and Fishcombe Battery.
 In the winter of 1806–7 the regiment was around Portsmouth, in Colewort Barracks and at Portsea.
 Its spent the summer of 1807 in Sussex at Steyning and Blatchington Barracks, with men quartered in Lewes, and in 1808 was at Hailsham Barracks.